 Image 2 shows the miniscule amount of CO2 in the atmosphere; total 0.04%, man-made 0.0012%.
 UK 0.000012%

-Charts 4 & 5 show no significant trends in pressure and wind speeds, therefore storms are not more frequent or more severe.
+Charts 4 & 5 show no statistically significant trends in pressure and wind speeds there is a slight increase, therefore storms are not more frequent or more severe.

 Charts 6 & 7 show there is no statistically significant trend in rainfall volume or rainfall duration, and therefore no, more frequent droughts or floods.